benjamincrozat/legacy-blog/posts/19-laravel-best-practices.md

 **Don't track it!**

-Make sure it is included in your *.gitignore*.
+Make sure it's included in your *.gitignore*.

 ### Don't track your compiled CSS and JavaScript

-Don't track your compiled CSS and JavaScript.
-These files are generated based on your source files in your *resources* folder and change a lot.
+Compiled CSS and JavaScript are generated based on your original files in your *resources* folder.

-When deploying into production, you either compile your CSS and JavaScript on the server or you create an artifact before.
+When deploying into production, you either compile them on the server or you create an artifact before.

+There's no need for tracking here.